 - 1. Check that the electrical power to the control panel and to the burner is off. - 2.
-Ensure that the gas manual isolation valves are closed. - 3.
+Ensure that the gas manual isolation valve is closed. - 3.
 Check and if necessary re-set the ignition electrode gaps.
-The burner head arrangement is shown on Technical Specification Page C.20 and the electrode details are shown on Page C.21 and access instructions are provided in Operation and Maintenance on Page E.3. - 4.
-Remove the cap from the start gas governor and set the adjusting screw approximately half way between the maximum and minimum settings.
-Turn the screw clockwise to increase the setting.
-Replace the cap.
-Never adjust the governor to its maximum setting. - 5.
-Adjust the governor section of the SKP20 valve.
+The burner head arrangement is shown on Technical Specification Page C.20 and the electrode details are shown on Page C.21.
+The access instructions are provided in Operation and Maintenance on Page E.3. - 4.
+Adjust the pressure governor of the SKP20 valve.
 Remove the brass plug from the center of the governor housing and using a flat blade screwdriver, set the aduster 1/3rd in from the fully out position.
-(Note: there are 24 complete revolutions of the adjuster from fully in to fully out). - 6.
-Set the air pressure switch to minimum.
-(This must be re-set to the desired level during commissioning). - 7.
-Set the low gas pressure switch to minimum (This must be re-set to the desired level during commissioning). - 8.
-The LDU11 pressure switches are pre-set (Technical Specification Page C.10).
-Check that the correct values are set. - 9.
-Set up the positioning motor potentiometers for the fuel and air valves as follows : - Ensure that all the controlling instruments are calling for heat. - Select gas with the fuel selector switch on the control panel and switch on the burner.
+(Note: there are 24 complete revolutions of the adjuster from fully in to fully out). - 5.
+Set up the positioning motor potentiometers for the fuel and air valves as follows : - Ensure that all the controlling instruments are calling for heat.

-- Establish the electrical supply to the control panel. - Switch on the burner. - Enter the Pass Code - Enter 0.0 in the CH1 window by using the top row of UP and DOWN arrow buttons. - Enter 0.0 in the CH2 window by using the second row of UP and DOWN arrow buttons. - For the air positioning motor : visually check that the air damper is fully closed.
-If not, drive the motor using the UP and Down buttons on CH2 to visually close the damper.
-Slacken the tamper-proof screws securing the air motor potentiometer (see Technical Specification Page C.18) and slowly turn the potentiometer to give a value of 0.0 in the CH2 window.
-Tighten the tamper-proof screws and re-check the air damper is fully closed and 0.0 is displayed in the CH2 window. - For the fuel positioning value it is necessary to remove the positioning motor.
-Manually position the fuel value slot to its closed position.
+- Select gas with the fuel selector switch on the control panel. - Establish the electrical supply to the control panel and switch on the burner. - Enter the Pass Code. - Enter 0.0 in the CH1 window by using the top row of UP and DOWN arrow buttons. - Enter 0.0 in the CH2 window by using the second row of UP and DOWN arrow buttons. - For the air positioning motor : visually check that the air damper is fully closed.
+If not, drive the motor using the Up and Down buttons on CH2 to visually close the damper.
+Slacken the tamper-proof screws securing the air motor potentiometer (see Technical Specification Page C.18) and slowly turn the potentiometer to give a value of 0.0.
+In the CH2 window.
+Tighten the tamper-proof screws and re-check the air damper is fully closed when 0.0 is displayed in the CH2 window.

+For the fuel positioning motor : it is necessary to remove the positioning motor.
+Manually position the fuel valve slot to its closed position.
 Note the position of the drive pin on the positioning motor.